Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

 Section 8’s website claims – ‘It’s as Melbourne as it gets’, which is probably true!

-To help you plan your trip to Australia and to Melbourne, Flight Centre have Brand New look for their Holidays to Australia page, so why not take a look and see what other inspiration and idea’s you can get to help make your trip the best possible!
+To help you plan your trip to Australia and to Melbourne, Flight Centre has a brand new look for their Holidays to Australia page, so why not take a look and see what other inspiration and idea’s you can get to help make your trip the best possible!

 This post was brought to you with the help of Flight Centre, but all thoughts, opinions and love of Melbourne are my own!
 This post contains affiliate links at no extra cost to you.